Research

 Ticketing and Turnout: The Participatory Consequences of Low-Level Police Contact.
 American Political Science Review, 2022 (with Kevin Morris).

-“Strategic Retreat or Mobilization?
-Racialized Political Behavior in U.S. Jails and Prisons.” (with David Knight)
+“Mobilization or Retreat?
+Racialized Patterns of Political Behavior in U.S. Jails and Prisons” (with David Knight).